alexanderswift/public-gigacom/testing_and_final_thoughts.md

 I reckon the MacBook going downhill with a trailing wind can only do 940Mbps.

 ### Chasing 1Gbps 🏃‍♂️.

-All the below testa are using a MacBook connected to my Unifi network directly to a device mentioned in the column "Device"
+All the below testa are using a MacBook connected to my Unifi network directly to a device mentioned in the column "Device".

 | Host                                             | Device                                                    | Ping (Latency) | Down       | UP        | URL                                          |
 | ------------------------------------------------ | --------------------------------------------------------- | -------------- | ---------- | --------- | -------------------------------------------- |